Want to generate more sales with your landing pages and marketing funnels?

-The words and images your target audience will see when they browse Facebook or other apps in the case of Facebook Audience Network.
+The words and images (or video) your target audience will see when they browse Facebook or other apps in the case of Facebook Audience Network.

 Your ad will consist of the following elements.
 You can customize all of them so that they’ll meet your preferences:

 - Image(s), banner(s), or video that’ll be used to promote it (adding multiple images creates a carousel ad)

 - Link to the site you want your audience to be referred to when they click on the ad button